PaulZC/Artemis_Global_Tracker/Documentation/Message_Format/README.md

 USERFUNC7 (0x56)
 ---

-Upon receiving this field in an MT message, the tracker will run user function 7 at the end of the SBD message cycle.
+Upon receiving this field in an MT message, the tracker will execute user function 7 at the end of the SBD message cycle.

 The field ID is followed by _four_ data bytes (long, little endian).
 The long is passed as a parameter to the user function.